 For the most part, expenses closely paralleled inflation and the constant demand for services.
-Mental Health expenses remained the same in the current year in response to the stabilized mental health funding received from the State in the current year.
+Mental Health expenses increased due to one-time only expenditures to service providers.

 Financial Analysis of the Government's Funds

 As noted earlier, the County uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.